OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:5

-When you enter a house, first say, ‘Peace be to this house.’
+When you enter a house, begin by saying, ‘Peace be upon this house.’

 ## Luke 10:6